cis-projects/swen90007_course_notes/workshops/workshop_3.md

 docker network connect workshop-3 postgres
 ```

-Finally, we can run psql in a container that can connect to our PostgreSQL database
+Finally, we can run psql in a container that can connect to our PostgreSQL database:

 ```shell
 docker run -it --rm --network workshop-3 postgres:15 sh -c "exec psql -h postgres -U postgres"
 ```

 The command above introduces a few new concepts.
-The `-it` flags start the container in interactive mode, which means that Docker will attach our shell to the container and we'll be able to both receive the container output and send our own input (forwarding our commands to the containerised psql program).
+The `-it` flags start the container in interactive mode, which means that Docker will attach our shell to the container and we'll be able to both receive the container output and send our own input (Docker will forward our commands to the containerised psql program).
 The `--network` parameter connects the container to the `workshop-3` network on startup.
-Finally, `sh -c "exec psql -h postgres -U postgres"` instructs Docker to override the default entrypoint for the `postgres:15` image (which simply starts the database) and instead start psql in a shell, note that here psql is started with the `-h` parameter set to `postgres` which is the name of the PostgreSQL database container started earlier (Docker maintains its own DNS, and assigns a hostname for each container equal to the container's name - which we set earlier via the `--name` parameter).
+Finally, `sh -c "exec psql -h postgres -U postgres"` instructs Docker to override the default entrypoint for the `postgres:15` image (which would simply start the database) and instead start psql in a shell, note that here psql is started with the `-h` parameter set to `postgres` which is the name of the PostgreSQL database container started earlier (Docker maintains its own DNS, and assigns a hostname to each container equal to the container's name - which we set earlier via the `--name` parameter).

 After running the above command you should find yourself within the psql CLI, connected to the PostgreSQL database. psql should prompt you for a password, simply enter `password`.
-Then execute `\l` to list the databases, there should just be one `postgres`.
+Then execute `\l` to list the databases, there should just be one, `postgres`.
 Finally execute `\q` to quit.

-Congratulations, you've just deployed a PostgreSQL database, and administered this database with psql, all without having to install PostgreSQL or psql.
-Hopefully you can see how easy it is to deploy software with Docker; if you wished, you could deploy all kinds of useful systems in this way - other databases such as MongoDB, message brokers such as RabbitMQ, monitoring tools such as Prometheus, most modern software development tools have well supported Docker images available.
+Congratulations, you've just deployed a PostgreSQL database, and administered this database with psql - without ever having to install PostgreSQL or psql.
+Hopefully you can see how easy it is to deploy software with Docker; if you wish, you can deploy all kinds of useful systems in this way - other databases such as MongoDB, message brokers such as RabbitMQ, monitoring tools such as Prometheus, and the majority of other modern software development tools all have well supported Docker images available.

 There is one other tool that is very useful when developing with PostgreSQL, [pgAdmin](https://www.pgadmin.org/).
 Much like psql, pgAdmin is a management tool for PostgreSQL databases; unlike psql, pgAdmin is a web application with a neat graphical UI that makes administering a PostgreSQL database both intuitive and easy.
 Let's deploy pgAdmin with Docker, and in the process introduce [Docker Compose](https://docs.docker.com/compose/).